Chapter 6

 By late afternoon, the sky had darkened, the first flakes of snow drifting lazily down as they turned onto a gravel drive.
 A big, white farmhouse came into view, with a wraparound porch, surrounded by an enormous yard dotted with trees.

 A handful of sleek quarter horses roamed a pasture that ran down a long, sloping hill behind the house.
-At the bottom of the hill stood a large red barn that could’ve come straight out of a Grant Wood painting.
+At the bottom of the hill stood a huge barn that could’ve come straight out of a Grant Wood painting.

-As they pulled into the driveway, Alex saw smoke curling from the chimney, and heard the faint sound of laughter as two girls—Matthew’s sisters, he guessed—darted across the yard, chasing after one another.
+As they headed up the driveway, Alex saw smoke curling from the chimney, and heard the faint sound of laughter from two girls—Matthew’s sisters, he guessed—chasing one another across the yard.

 Matthew killed the engine and turned to Alex with a big grin.